ef4/fast-sourcemap-concat/README.md

 pre-generated sourcemaps), and get a single output file along with a sourcemap.

-It was written for use in ember-cli via broccoli-sourcemap-concat.
+It was written for use in ember-cli via broccoli-concat.

 source-map dependency
 ---------------------